Coloring of Graphs Avoiding Bicolored Paths of a Fixed Length: Introduction

+where $C$ is some constant depending only on $\FF$.
+Gon\c{c}alves et al. \cite{gonccalves2014entropy} improve this result introducing the parameters $k_v^{\leq m}$ and $k_e^m$, denoting the number of members in $\FF$ with at most $m$ vertices and with exactly $m$ edges, respectively.
+They show

-These two problems have been studied widely on many different families on graphs such as product of graphs, particularly grids and hypercubes.
-In this paper, we introduce a variation of these problem and study proper coloring of graphs not containing a bicolored (2-colored) path of a fixed length and provide general bounds for all graphs.
-The {\it $P_k$-coloring} of an undirected graph $G$, where $k\geq 4$, is a proper vertex coloring of $G$ such that there is no bicolored copy of $P_k$ in $G,$ and the minimum number of colors needed for a $P_k$-coloring of $G$ is called the {\it $P_k$-chromatic number} of $G,$ denoted by $s_k(G).$ A special case of this coloring is the star-coloring, when $k=4,$ introduced by Gr\"unbaum \cite{grunbaum1973acyclic}.
+In this paper, we study a variation of the star-coloring problem and a special case of the $(2,\FF)$-subgraph coloring problem described above.
+We consider proper colorings of graphs not containing a bicolored (2-colored) path of a fixed length.
+We call a proper vertex coloring of a graph $G$ without a bicolored copy of $P_k$ a {\it $P_k$-coloring} of $G$, where $k\geq 4$.
+The minimum number of colors needed for a $P_k$-coloring of $G$ is called {\it $P_k$-chromatic number} of $G,$ denoted by $s_k(G).$ A special case of this coloring is the star coloring, when $k=4,$ introduced by Gr\"unbaum \cite{grunbaum1973acyclic}.
 Hence, $\chi_S(G)=s_4(G)$ and all of the bounds on $s_k(G)$ in Section~\ref{sec:generalities} apply to star chromatic number using $k=4.$

-If a graph does not contain a bicolored $P_k,$ then it does not contain any bicolored cycle from the family $\CCk=\{C_i: i\geq k\}.$ Thus, as the star coloring problem is a strengthening of the acyclic coloring problem, a $P_k$-coloring is also a coloring avoiding a bicolored member from $\CCk.$ We call such a coloring, a {\it $\mathcal{C}_k$-coloring}, where the minimum number of colors needed for such a coloring of a graph $G$ is called {\it $\CCk$-chromatic number} of $G,$ denoted by $a_k(G).$ By this definition, we have $a_3(G)= a(G).$ In Section~\ref{sec:generalities}, we provide a lower bound for the $\CCk$-chromatic number of graphs as well.
+We also study proper colorings that avoid bicolored long cycles.
+In particular, we let $\CCk=\{C_i: i\geq k\}$ and call a proper coloring of $G$ without any bicolored member from $\CCk$ a {\it $C_k$-coloring} of $G,$ and minimum number of colors needed for such a coloring {\it $C_k$-chromatic number} of $G,$ denoted by $a_k(G).$

-Our results comprise lower bounds on these colorings and an asymptotic upper bound for general graphs.
-Moreover, some exact results are presented.
-In Section~\ref{sec:generalities}, we provide lower bounds on $\sk$ and $\ak$ for any graph $G.$ Moreover, we show that for any graph $G$ with maximum degree $d\geq 2,$ and $k\geq4,$ $\sk=O(d^{\frac{k-1}{k-2}}).$ Finally, in Section~\ref{sec:product-coloring}, we present exact results on the $P_5$-coloring and $P_6$-coloring for the products of some paths and cycles.
+Our results comprise lower bounds on these colorings and an upper bound for general graphs.
+In Section~\ref{sec:generalities}, we provide general bounds on $\sk$ and $\ak$ for any graph $G.$ In particular, our result presented in Theorem \ref{upperboundofP_k} improves on the bounds in \eqref{gonc1} and \eqref{gonc2}, for the case when $\FF=\{P_k\}$ for a fixed $k$.
+In Section~\ref{sec:product-coloring}, we present exact results on the $P_5$-coloring and $P_6$-coloring for the products of some paths and cycles.
+Finally, in Section \ref{sec:conc}, we conclude with some open problems.